 Heat butter in a medium saucepan and add baby carrots with 3 thyme sprigs, 2 garlic cloves and 1 tablespoon of salt.
 Saute over medium heat until golden and add 1/2 cup of water.
 Bring to a boil, reduce the heat, and simmer for 4 to 5 minutes, or until tender.
 Drain, discard the seasonings, and add to the meat.

 Repeat the same with pearl onions – saute on butter first and than add a little bit of water or stock, and simmer until tender.
 Cook potatoes in a little bit of water with thyme sprig until done, but not overdone.
 At last, heat more butter in the same saucepan, add halved mushrooms with remaining thyme and parsley, and saute for 4-5 minutes until soft.

 Add potatoes, carrots, mushrooms and pearl onions to the meat and toss gently.
 If you like thicker sauce, you can add a half a cup of beef stock mixed with 2 tablespoons of flour.
 Roast in the oven for 5 to 10 minutes, or until the meat and vegetables are hot. .
 Serve immediately with a lot of crusty bread.
 This dish is a lot of work and requires some time, perhaps perfect for a snowy weekend.
 But believe me, you will be rewarded.
 Bon appétit!

 Wine pairing suggestion:

-I already said that I served this dish with big Hewitt Estate Cabernet Sauvignon from Napa.
-It’s wine to collect and definitely not for daily drinking (at least for most of us).
+I already wrote that I served this dish with big Hewitt Estate Cabernet Sauvignon from Napa.
+It’s wine to collect and not the house wine (at least for most of us).
 I can recommend much more affordable Hess Collection Cabernet Sauvignon from Napa or Newton Claret (a Bordeaux varietals blend) from a steep Spring Mountain.
-What ever wine you pick, make sure it’s something special with this “king of beef” dish.
+Whatever wine you pick, make sure it’s something special with this “king of beef” dish.